RackHD/docs/docs/rackhd/install_os.rst

 installDisk         String/Number    *optional*   *installDisk* is to specify the target disk which the OS will be installed on.
 It can be a string or a number. **For string**, it is a disk path that the OS can recongize, its format varies with OS.
 For example, "/dev/sda" or "/dev/disk/by-id/scsi-36001636121940cc01df404d80c1e761e" for CentOS/RHEL, "t10.ATA_____SATADOM2DSV_3SE__________________________20130522AA0990120088" or "naa.6001636101840bb01df404d80c2d76fe" or "mpx.vmhba1:C0:T1:L0" or "vml.0000000000766d686261313a313a30" for ESXi. **For number**, it is a RackHD generated disk identifier (it could be obtained from "driveId" catalog).
 If *installDisk* is omitted, RackHD will assign the default disk by order: SATADOM -> first disk in "driveId" catalog -> "sda" for Linux OS. **NOTE**: Users need to make sure the *installDisk* (either specified by user or by default) is the first bootable drive from BIOS and raid controller setup. **PhotonOS** only supports '/dev/sd*' format currently. installPartitions   Array            *optional*   *installPartitions* is to specify the *installDisk*'s partitions when OS installer's default auto partitioning is not wanted.
 (Only support **CentOS** at present, Other Linux OS will be supported).
-See installPartitions_ for more details. kvm                 Boolean          *optional*   The value is *true* or *false* to indicates to install kvm or not, default is **false**. (**ESXi, PhotonOS** doesn't support this parameter) switchDevices       Array            *optional*   **(ESXi only)** If specified, this contains an array of objects with switchName and uplinks (optional) parameters.
+See installPartitions_ for more details. kvm                 Boolean          *optional*   The value is *true* or *false* to indicates to install kvm or not, default is **false**. (**ESXi, PhotonOS** doesn't support this parameter) switchDevices       Array            *optional*   **(ESXi only)** If specified, this contains an array of objects with switchName, uplinks (optional), and failoverPolicy (optional) parameters.
 If *uplinks* is omitted, null or empty, the vswitch will be created with no uplinks.
+If *failoverPolicy* is omitted, null or empty, the default ESXi policy will be used.
 See switchDevices_ for more details. postInstallCommands Array            *optional*   **(ESXi only)** If specified, this contains an array of string commands that will be run at the end of the post installation step.
 This can be used by the customer to tweak final system configuration. installType         String           *optional*   **(PhotonOS only)** The value is *minimal* or *full* to indicate the type of installed OS, defualt *installType* is **minimal** installScriptUri    String           *optional*   The download URI for a custom kickstart/preseed/autoyast/cloud-config template to be used for automatic installation/configuration.